aryanmishal/etl-monitoring-dashboard/USER_GUIDE.md

 12. [Support](#support)

 ## Introduction
-The ETL Monitoring Application is a web-based tool designed to help you monitor and manage your ETL (Extract, Transform, Load) processes.
-This guide will help you understand how to use the application effectively.
+The ETL Monitoring Application is a web-based dashboard for monitoring and managing ETL (Extract, Transform, Load) processes.
+It provides real-time analytics, user and admin management, and customizable settings for a tailored experience.

 ## Getting Started